Reds vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.
+- The Reds have an implied victory probability of 42.6% according to the moneyline set by oddsmakers for this matchup.

-- Cincinnati and its opponents have hit the over in 67 of its 138 games with a total this season.
+- So far this season, Cincinnati and its opponents have hit the over in 67 of its 139 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!